harshkiprofile/git-version-control-journey/README.md

 `git merge main`

-Resolve any merge conflicts that arises and your feature branch in now updated with latest changes
+Resolve any merge conflicts that arises and your feature branch is now updated with latest changes